mafzaldev/bytewise-fellowship-flutter/Week-04-05-06/advanced_ui/README.md

 - If the event is a pointer up event, the system delivers the event to the detector that owns the pointer.

 - If the event is a pointer cancel event, the system delivers the event to the detector that owns the pointer.

+## Slivers

+Slivers are a more advanced form of scrollable widgets.
+They are designed to be used in a CustomScrollView, which allows them to be combined with other scrollable widgets.
+Slivers are useful when you have a large number of children that you want to display in a list.
+Slivers are more efficient than regular list views because they only build the children that are visible on the screen.
+Slivers are also more flexible than regular list views because they can be combined with other widgets.

+### SliverList

+The `SliverList` widget is a sliver that places multiple box children in a linear array.
+The `SliverList` constructor takes a `SliverChildListDelegate`, which is similar to a `ListView`'s `children` property.
+The `SliverChildListDelegate` takes a `List<Widget>`, which is a list of the children that will be displayed.
+The `SliverList` widget is more efficient than a `ListView` because it only builds the children that are visible on the screen.

+### SliverGrid

+The `SliverGrid` widget is a sliver that places multiple box children in a two-dimensional array.
+The `SliverGrid` constructor takes a `SliverChildDelegate`, which is similar to a `GridView`'s `children` property.
+The `SliverChildDelegate` takes a `List<Widget>`, which is a list of the children that will be displayed.
+The `SliverGrid` widget is more efficient than a `GridView` because it only builds the children that are visible on the screen.

+### SliverAppBar

+The `SliverAppBar` widget is a sliver that displays a collapsible app bar.
+The `SliverAppBar` widget is typically used in a `CustomScrollView` widget.
+The `SliverAppBar` widget is more efficient than a `AppBar` widget because it only builds the children that are visible on the screen.